nohr/gear/src/README.md

 ### Computer Vision

-- [Kalidokit](https://github.com/yeemachine/kalidokit) soves kinematics which lets us virtually embody the prosthetic.
+- [Kalidokit](https://github.com/yeemachine/kalidokit) solves kinematics which lets us virtually embody the prosthetic.

 - [MediaPipe Holistic](https://google.github.io/mediapipe/solutions/holistic.html) tracks the body and hands and returns coordinates to be solved by Kalidokit.

 - [Handtrack.js](https://github.com/victordibia/handtrack.js) also tracks hands but guesses hand signs to trigger prosthetic animations as well.

-### 3D
+### Virtual Reality

 - [ithappy](https://www.cgtrader.com/ithappy) created the mechanical prosthetic model that we attach to a human rig in Blender.